-For the model rules for pensions or provident fund see App.
-XI, p. xev.
+For the model rules for provident fund and pension see App. pp. 103a and 227a.

-A resolution under this section must be passed at a special meet ing, in which, it appears, no other business is to be transacted, and-such resolution, under sec.
+A resolution under this section must be passed at a special meeting, in which, it appears, no other business is to be transacted, and such resolution, under sec.
 59 cl. (d), shall be subject to the approval of the Local Government.